jonhue/welcomer.js/README.md

 * JavaScript:
     * `newTab`: If `true`, opens call-to-action target location in a new tab.
 Accepts `true` or `false`.
 Defaults to `false`.
     * `close`: Whether a close button is included.
 Accepts `true` or `false`.
 Defaults to `true`.
-    * `autoclose`: Miliseconds after which the welcomer automatically disappears.
+    * `autoclose`: Milliseconds after which the welcomer automatically disappears.
 Accepts an integer or `false`.
 Defaults to `false`.
-    * `delay`: Miliseconds after which welcomer opens.
+    * `delay`: Milliseconds after which welcomer opens.
 Accepts an integer.
 Defaults to `1000`.

 ### Styles